 Wear clothes that protect your body.
 Cover as much of your body as possible if you plan to be outside.
 Wear a wide-brimmed hat, long sleeves, gloves, and long pants.
 Sun-protective clothing is now available in stores.
-However, the FDA does not regulate such products unless the manufacturer intends to make a medical claim.
+But, the FDA does not regulate such products unless the manufacturer intends to make a medical claim.
 Consider using an umbrella for shade.

 Be Serious About Sunscreen

-- A high "sun protection factor" (SPF); SPF represents the degree to which a sunscreen can protect the skin from sunburn.
+- A high sun protection factor (SPF).
+SPF represents the degree to which a sunscreen can protect the skin from sunburn.
 The higher the number, the better the protection.
-Consider a sunscreen with at least an SPF of 30 - and reapply every hour.
+Consider a sunscreen with at least an SPF of 30, and reapply every hour.
 More often if you're sweating or swimming.